kmkr/splendid-nudibranch/content.md

 Location		Anilao, The Philippines
 Latin			Astropyga radiata
 Tags			2014 urchin
 Description		Often found in shallow areas, this type of urchin sometimes carpet the sandy floor in large aggregations.
-Having iridescent blue dots, radiant bodies and long spines, they contribute to brighten up the muddy coast of Anilao.
+Having iridescent blue dots, radiant bodies and long spines, they contribute to bright up the muddy coast of Anilao.

 DSC02569.jpg